healkeiser/fxgui/README.md

 <!-- ABOUT -->
 ## About

-Custom Python classes and utilities tailored for PySide2 built UI, in VFX-oriented DCC applications.
+Custom Python classes and utilities tailored for Qt built UI, in VFX-oriented DCC applications.